Skip to main content

 3. Enter Access Key — the value of the Access key field from the S3 key.

-5. Enter Default Region — Pool.
+5. Enter Default Region — the pool.

 [default]